Chas McCormick: 2022

 McCormick made the Astros' 2022 Opening Day roster.
 On May 6, he hit a two-run home run in the second inning versus the Detroit Tigers, the go-ahead run in a 3–2 Astros win.
 His double leading off the seventh inning on May 29 ended a perfect game bid by Texas Rangers' starter Martín Pérez.
-McCormick then scored the Astros' first run on a Yordan Álvarez single as the Astros won, 3–2.
+McCormick then scored the Astros' first run on a Yordan Alvarez single as the Astros won, 3–2.
 McCormick collected three hits versus the A's on May 31 to end a 2-for-23 slump, capped by a tie-breaking home run in the eighth inning versus Frankie Montas that resulted in a 3–1 Astros win.
 McCormick also hit an RBI single in the fifth inning.

-On June 26, McCormick was optioned to the AAA Sugar Land Space Cowboys, but was recalled two days later to replace an injured Michael Brantley.
+On June 26, McCormick was optioned to the Triple–A Sugar Land Space Cowboys, but was recalled two days later to replace an injured Michael Brantley.
 McCormick drove in five runs versus the Chicago White Sox on August 18, hitting a home run in a 21–5 win, tied for second-highest scoring output in team history.
 On September 9, he hit a home run and drove in three runs versus the Los Angeles Angels to lead the Astros to a 4–3 win.

 In the 2022 regular season, he batted .245/.332/.407 in 359 at bats, with 14 home runs and 44 RBIs.
 He played 64 games in left field, 60 in center field, and 17 in right field.

 In Game 1 of the 2022 American League Championship Series (ALCS) versus the New York Yankees, McCormick hit a home run off Clarke Schmidt for the first of his career in the postseason.
 McCormick would also hit a go-ahead 2-run home run off of Gerrit Cole in Game 3 of the ALCS en route to an Astros sweep.

 In the ninth inning of Game 5 of the World Series, McCormick's catch of a J. T. Realmuto fly ball at the wall at Citizens Bank Park in Philadelphia helped preserve a 3–2 lead for an eventual Astros win.
 After colliding with the fence, his landing left a starfish-shaped imprint on the warning track dirt on which the outline of his jersey number 20 was visible.
 The Astros defeated the Phillies the following game for their fourth win in the best-of-seven to give McCormick his first career World Series title.